Experimental demonstration of input-output indefiniteness in a single quantum device

+\textit{Witnesses of input-output indefiniteness.---} For many processes in nature, the role of the input and output ports can be exchanged.
+An example is the transmission of a single photon through an optical crystal, schematically illustrated in Fig. \ref{fig:qflip}.
+Quantum devices with exchangeable input-output ports, called {\em bidirectional}, can be used in two alternative ways, conventionally referred to as the ``forward mode'' (with the inputs entering at port $A$ and the outputs exiting from port $B$) and ``backward mode'' (with the inputs entering at port $B$ and the outputs exiting from port $A$).
+In the special case where ports $A$ and $B$ are associated with two moments of time $t_A < t_B$, the forward mode corresponds to the standard use of the device in the forward time direction, while the backward mode corresponds to a hypothetical use of the device in the reverse time direction \cite{chiribella2022quantum}.

-A mathematical characterization of the bidirectional devices acting on a given quantum system was provided in \cite{chiribella2022quantum}: a device is bidirectional if the corresponding transformation of density matrices (both in the forward and in the backward direction) is a bistochastic quantum channel \cite{landau1993birkhoff,mendl2009unital}, that is, a linear map $\map C$ of the form $\map C (\rho) = \sum_i C_i \rho C_i^\dag$, where $\rho$ is the input density matrix, and $(C_i)$ are square matrices satisfying the conditions $\sum_i C_i^\dag C_i =\sum_i C_i C_i^\dag = I$, $I$ being the identity matrix.
-If a bistochastic channel $\map C$ describes the state change in the forward direction, then the state change in the backward direction is described by the bistochastic channel $\Theta (\map C)$ given by $\Theta (\map C) : \, \rho \mapsto \sum_i \theta (C_i) \, \rho\, \theta(C_i)^\dag$, where the map $\Theta$ is called an input-output inversion, and $\theta (C_i) $ is either unitarily equivalent to $C_i^T$, the transpose of $C_i$, or unitarily equivalent to $C_i^\dag$, the adjoint of $C_i$.
-In the following, we will focus on the case where the input-output inversion is unitarily equivalent to the transpose.
+Ref. \cite{chiribella2022quantum} showed that a device is bidirectional if and only if the corresponding transformation of density matrices is a bistochastic quantum channel \cite{landau1993birkhoff,mendl2009unital}, that is, a linear map $\map C$ of the form $\map C (\rho) = \sum_i C_i \rho C_i^\dag$, where $\rho$ is the input density matrix, and $(C_i)$ are square matrices satisfying the conditions $\sum_i C_i^\dag C_i =\sum_i C_i C_i^\dag = I$, $I$ being the identity matrix.
+If a bistochastic channel $\map C$ describes the state change in the forward mode, then the state change in the backward mode is described by a (generally different) bistochastic channel $\Theta (\map C)$ given by $\Theta (\map C) : \, \rho \mapsto \sum_i \theta (C_i) \, \rho\, \theta(C_i)^\dag$, where the square matrix $\theta (C_i) $ is either unitarily equivalent to $C_i^T$, the transpose of $C_i$, or unitarily equivalent to $C_i^\dag$, the adjoint of $C_i$ \cite{chiribella2022quantum}.
+The map $\Theta$ is called an {\em input-output inversion}.
+Physically, it can represent a time reversal (if the two ports of the device correspond to two moments of time), an inversion of spatial directions (as in the example of the optical crystal), or any other symmetry transformation obeying a set of general axioms specified in \cite{chiribella2022quantum}.
+In the following, we will focus on the case where the input-output inversion is (unitarily equivalent to) the transpose.
+This case includes in particular the canonical time-reversal in quantum mechanics \cite{wigner1959group,messiah1965quantum} and quantum thermodynamics \cite{campisi2011colloquium} (see \cite{SM} for more details.)